 The drive from Rotorua to Auckland takes you through the heart of the Waikato and its rich agricultural land.
 New Zealand's longest river, the Waikato guides you through the art and craft stores of Tirau and the township of Cambridge.
 Continue on a little further to arrive in Auckland City, your destination for the night.

-Become immersed in the The Lord of the Rings and Hobbit films when you visit the actual Hobbiton movie set.
-Located just outside of Matamata in the heart of the lush Waikato farming region, your tour will begin with a drive through a picturesque sheep farm.
-You'll then be taken through Hobbit Holes, the Green Dragon Inn, the Mill and the Party Tree while your guide shares behind-the-scenes tales and insight into the making of the films.
-Spend time wandering through Bagshot Row before being led inside a Hobbit Hole to view the detailed interiors, designed to provide an authentic glimpse into the dwelling of a Hobbit.
+In the heart of New Zealand, you can step into the lush pastures of the Shire with a guided tour of Hobbiton, as featured in The Lord of the Rings and The Hobbit Trilogies.
+Hobbiton is located just outside of Matamata in the heart of the lush Waikato farming region.
+Here you can visit such iconic Hobbit locations as Hobbit Holes, the Green Dragon Inn, the Mill and the Party Tree with a guide sharing behind-the-scenes tales and insight into the making of the films.
+Spend time wandering through Bagshot Row before being led inside a Hobbit Hole to view the detailed interior, designed to provide an authentic glimpse into the dwelling of a Hobbit.

-If you're looking for a lovely hike, walk (if you're that way inclined) to the top of Auckland's highest volcano, Mt Eden, and take in soaring views of the gulf.
-Immerse yourself in nature's beauty at the expansive Auckland Botanic Gardens, sprawled across 156 acres of lush land and native forest on Hill Road.
+Perched on the edge of a large natural harbour, New Zealand's ‘City of Sails’ offers the best of both worlds.
+Sandy beaches, native bush and lush rainforests give way to a vibrant urban culture, humming with life.
+Spend time in the Viaduct Harbour, try your hand at sailing an America’s Cup yacht or take the ferry to nearby Waiheke Island for a gourmet food and wine experience.
+If you're looking for a lovely walk, venture to the top of Auckland's highest volcano, Mt Eden, and take in soaring views of the gulf or hop on the short ferry to Rangitoto Island and hike to the top of the volcanic island.
+Immerse yourself in nature's beauty at the expansive Auckland Botanical Garden's, sprawled across 156 acres of lush land and native forest on Hill Road.
 Pack a picnic, soak up the sunshine, and delight in the melodious birdsong during a peaceful lunch.
 Head up to the Sky Tower, standing at just over 300m tall (about 1,000 feet) and have a meal in the 360-degree revolving restaurant.
 Scale the outermost perimeter of the Harbour Bridge or test your stomach and bungy off both.
 To end your day, catch a cab to Ponsonby Road and sample some upmarket culinary delights.

 A short cruise through the Waitemata Harbour to the Hauraki Gulf delivers you to Rangitoto Island.
 Rangitoto Island is the largest and youngest of the many volcanoes that make up the Auckland volcanic field.
 It erupted around 600 years ago, but is extinct now and safe to explore.
 During your cruise to and from the island enjoy fantastic views of Rangitoto Island and Auckland.
 On reaching the island you can walk to the summit (1 hour direct) for great views of the Hauraki Gulf and over Waitemata Harbour looking back towards Auckland.
 There are a number of walking trails to explore this volcanic island, further information can be found at the Department of Conservation website.